 - Let go of needless sh**, it’s just not worth your time or energy!

 - Get a good routine going, it makes everything easier

 - Learn, delving into knowledge can be so enlightening!

 - Share your story, it might help someone else and helping others is a great path to happiness 🙂

 - Don’t be afraid to ask for help (I know I’m repeating myself but its important)!

 Remember…Stress is almost always a precursor to illness!

-I really hope you enjoyed this module!
+I really hope you enjoyed this week!
 I know there is a lot of information but once you get into a good routine of putting it to use…I promise you will reap the rewards and be feeling wonderful in no time!
-Combined with the other modules, you are well on your way to taking control of and improving your health.
-Whoop <3
+Combined with the other weeks, you are well on your way to taking control of and improving your health.
+Whoop.

 Reach out to me if you are feeling overwhelmed and I will help you put a plan together.
 You got this!!